 Quotation rules to avoid plagiarism

-Known or unknown authors must appear in the body of the text and in the bibliography of Louise's research paper.
+Known or unknown authors must appear in the body of the text and in the bibliography of Louise's internship report.
 She must not lose sight of the fact that plagiarism is forbidden and punishable.
 Finally, citing your sources, whether from a known author or anonymous, must be a habit for everyone.
 This reflects respectful and honest behaviour towards the work of others.